 Other B.Mus. core requirements should be completed as follows:

-An additional two ensembles beyond the four required core ensembles may count towards the music option credits.
+An additional four ensembles beyond the four required core ensembles may count towards the music option credits.